 If a 60″ television from LG with the latest technology costs $10,000, and another 60″ from a no-name brand costs $3,000, few people would claim it’s the same television just because they are the same size.
 Of course, the whole problem of choosing a solar power system is that solar is a completely new industry for most people.

-So let’s break it down, because you can now buy a top quality solar system and get your money back in 3 to 5 years, and save up to $50,000 on your power bills over the life of a 5kW system.
+You can now buy a top-quality solar system and get your money back in 3 to 5 years, plus save up to around $50,000 on your power bills over the life of a 5kW system.

 A Warning About Cheap Solar Systems in Sydney